 The McDaniel College Drug Free Workplace Policy governs employee conduct.
 This policy states: "McDaniel College intends to maintain a drug free workplace...The unlawful manufacture, distribution, dispensation, possession, or use of a controlled substance...is prohibited on College property, and is cause for employee discipline, up to and including dismissal from employment..."
 The policy further states: "...Any person employed by the College found to be unlawfully under the influence of a controlled substance while on College property is subject to disciplinary action, up to and including termination."
-Information on programs for both alcohol and drug abuse is available from the Office of Human Resources (410-857-2229), by visiting the website at https://my.mcdaniel.edu/officesnservices/hr/Pages/default.aspx, at the Employee Assistance Program at 1-800-327-2251.
+Information on programs for both alcohol and drug abuse is available from the Office of Human Resources (410-857-2229), by visiting the website at https://my.mcdaniel.edu/officesnservices/hr/Pages/default.aspx, at the Employee Assistance Program Links tab or by calling the Employee Assistance Program at 1-800-327-2251.